 In the next stage of the project, which was also divided into the phase of analysis, implementation and testing, we integrated with banking systems to reduce the amount of data about the client that the advisor had to supplement.
-In addition, by exporting data from the application at each of its stages to the data warehouse, we enabled business to create reports and draw conclusions as to how the platform has improved the entire process.
+In addition, by exporting data from the application at each of its stages to the data warehouse, we enabled businesses to create reports and draw conclusions as to how the platform has improved the entire process.

 Stage three is integration with another system – this time external, national – to download BIK reports on individual clients.
 This also reduced the amount of data that the advisor had to manually fill in up to that point.
 The fourth stage is to enable the download of BIK Entrepreneur reports directly from BIK – another process optimization.

 The business process, enabling the automation of work, defining specific screens to be performed by users, resuming it when an error from an external service occurs, and defining business roles, was implemented on the webMethods BPMS platform.
 Data from the processed applications are stored in a domain storing data from various types of applications, from which it is possible to report to a data warehouse (technologies: Java, Spring, SpringBoot, SpringBatch).
-The application enabling the implementation of user tasks defined in the business process consists of UI and backend parts (UI: Angular, ngrx), backend: Java, Spring, SpringBoot.
-The application is deployed on the container management infrastructure – Openshift, which enables scalability of the solution.
-We used Authorization Server for authentication and authorization: Keycloak, which we implemented at the same time at the client.
+The application enabling the implementation of user tasks defined in the business process consists of UI and backend parts (UI: Angular, ngrx), backend: Java, Spring, and SpringBoot.
+The application is deployed on the container management infrastructure – Openshift, which enables the scalability of the solution.
+We used Authorization Server for authentication and authorization: Keycloak, which we implemented at the same time as the client.
 Documents attached by process users are stored in DMS Nuxeo.